The role of geography in the complex diffusion of innovations: Introduction

-10pt We find empirical evidence that diffusion and churn start across distant big cities and become more local over time as adoption and quitting reach small towns in different time scales.
-Considering towns as isolated systems, the Bass model describes adoption dynamics, while the gradual increase of churn is exponential.
-To study the spatial characteristics of complex contagion, we develop a Bass ABM of new technology's adoption preserving the community structure and geographical features of connections within and across towns.
-This allows us to measure the influence of spatial interaction and similarity of peers in terms of adoption tendency in towns on local diffusion dynamics.
-The number of adopters over the phases of the product life-cycle scales with the population of the town as a power law.
-Moreover, in the early stages of the life-cycle, complex contagion is likely to occur across distant peers.
+0.1in The threshold mechanisms introduced to the Bass ABM allow us to reproduce aggregated effects in relation to the number of adopters per population size.
+However, as expected, it is hard to predict the location of the social ties when an adoption occurs.
+This is in turn, affects the prediction of when the different towns reach their tipping point.
 Unfolding these aforementioned empirical features, we were able to capture the limitations of the standard model of complex contagion in predicting adoption at local scales and to describe key elements of diffusion in geographical space through the contact of local and distant peers.
-10pt